Have you received a notice from your hosting provider about upgrading to a new version of PHP and are wondering what it means for your website?

 There is very little chance that a PHP update will break your WordPress site.
 However, with the abundance of free and paid plugins, a single line of poor code can result in any of the common WordPress errors.

-The first thing you need to do is make sure that it is not a plugin or theme causing this error.
+The first thing you need to do is ensure that this error is not caused by a plugin or theme.
 To do that, you can deactivate all your WordPress plugins and switch to a default WordPress theme.

-If your web host is unable to help you out, then try to install a fresh copy of WordPress and then restore your WordPress site from backup.
+If your web host is unable to help you out, try installing a fresh copy of WordPress and then restore your WordPress site from backup.

-If none of this helps, then perhaps it is time to change your WordPress hosting.
+If none helps, it may be time to change your WordPress hosting.

-We hope that this guide helped you understand how PHP updates by your web host impact your WordPress site.
-You may also want to see our WordPress site health guide or see our tutorial on keeping your WordPress site secure.
+We hope this guide helped you understand how PHP updates by your web host impact your WordPress site.
+You may also want to see our WordPress site health guide or our tutorial on boosting WordPress performance.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.